rapidsai/cudf/docs/cudf/source/developer_guide/benchmarking.md

 ## Profiling

 Although not strictly part of our benchmarking suite, profiling is a common need so we provide some guidelines here.
-There are two easy ways to profile benchmarks:
+Here are two easy ways (there may be others) to profile benchmarks:
 1. The [`pytest-profiling`](https://github.com/man-group/pytest-plugins/tree/master/pytest-profiling) plugin.
 2. The [`py-spy`](https://github.com/benfred/py-spy) package.

-Using the former is as simple as adding the `--profile` (or `--profile-svg`) arguments to your `pytest` invocation.
+Using the former is as simple as adding the `--profile` (or `--profile-svg`) arguments to the `pytest` invocation.
 The latter requires instead invoking pytest from py-spy, like so:
 ```
 py-spy record -- pytest bench_foo.py
 ```
-Depending on exactly what information you need, your mileage may vary with each one.
+Each tool has different strengths and provides somewhat different information.
-Developers should try both and see what works for their workflows.
+Developers should try both and see what works for a particular workflow.

-(advancedtopics)=
+Developers are also encouraged to share useful alternatives that they discover.

 ## Advanced Topics